This post may contain affiliate links. Please read our disclosure policy.

 Instructions

-• Position the chicken on one half of the baking sheet, while arranging the potatoes and tomatoes on the other half.
+• Place the chicken on one side of the sheet pan and spread the sweet potatoes and tomatoes on the other side.

-• Drizzle olive oil over both the chicken and vegetables, followed by seasoning with salt, pepper, and Italian seasoning.
+• Drizzle everything with olive oil and season with salt, pepper, and Italian seasoning.

 Notes

-• Preheat the oven: Preheat the oven to 400 degrees Fahrenheit before you start cooking.
-This will ensure that the chicken and vegetables cook evenly.
+• Preheat the Oven: Heat the oven to 400 degrees F before you begin.
+A fully heated oven helps the chicken brown and allows the vegetables to roast properly.

-• Let the chicken rest: Let the chicken rest for a few minutes before slicing it.
-This will help the juices redistribute throughout the chicken.
+• Let the Chicken Rest: Allow the chicken to rest for a few minutes before slicing.
+This helps the juices settle and keeps the meat moist.

 Nutrition